shreyoshi05/Color_Detection/README.md

 # Color Detection using OpenCV 🎨

-This project demonstrates basic color detection using OpenCV.
+This project demonstrates basic color detection using OpenCV with real-time webcam detection.
 It detects a specific color range in an image using HSV color space and highlights the detected regions.